alexandershov/IdeaProjects/learning/ios/sensors.md

             var accData: CMAccelerometerData? = nil
             if motionManager.isAccelerometerAvailable {
-                // Start the accelerometer (optional to configure update interval) if isFirst {
+                // Start the accelerometer (optional to configure update interval)
+                // we need start accelerometer only once
+                // we can't do it on every iteration, because accelerometer data
+                // is not available immediately
+                if isFirst {
                     motionManager.startAccelerometerUpdates()
                 }